bartbutenaers/node-red-contrib-ui-svg/README.md

    ```
    <image xlink:href="xlink:href="data:image/png;base64,base64_encoded_image_string_..."\>
    ```
-   The advantage is that the image stays available (even when it is deleted from the file system), but the size of the Node-RED flow file size will increase drastically.
+   The advantage is that the image stays available (even when it is deleted from the file system), but the size of the Node-RED flow file size will increase dramatic!

 3. In the SVG Source tabsheet you can use a local image file, which needs to exist (in the directory specified on the 'Settings' tabsheet) on the system where your Node-RED instance is running:
    ```